magma/magma/docs/readmes/orc8r/how_to_deploy_using_juju.md

 Follow this [guide](<https://juju.is/docs/olm/azure-kubernetes-service-(azure-aks)>) to deploy a Kubernetes cluster using AKS and bootstrap a Juju controller.

-## 3. Deploy charmed magma orchestrator
+## 3. Deploy charmed Magma Orchestrator

 From your Ubuntu machine, create an `overlay.yaml` file that contains the following: